fadicoder/UNIXSocketProject/README.md

 # Unix socket project

-This project contains 2 application: Client and Server.
+This project contains 2 applications: Client and Server.
 Theses applications communicate over a UNIX stream socket.
 The Client application will send text commands to the server and printout the server response.
+The server listens for clients connection of a UNIX socket and responds to its commands.

 ## Getting Started